 Progress/Results: FIELDWORK COMPLETED.
 Data collection from Venus Flatwoods was completed in January 2022.
 Needles were collected from 21 trees on the preserve.
-Field collection for the range wide population genetic study will be completed in early 2023.
+Field collection for the range wide population genetic study was completed in 2023.
 Lab analyses are in progress.